Important Dates for 2017 Artists

 • Be part of an exhibition with high art sales and competitive commissions

-• Be featured in a Festival catalog
+• Be featured in a keepsake Festival program

 • Be promoted on the Festival website